fpierfed/blog/content/2017-03-09_adventures-in-asyncio-land.md

 If you have played with [Celery](http://www.celeryproject.org) for instance, you might have used Redis as a broker and/or result backend.
 [Python RQ](http://python-rq.org), another distributed task queue project, relies exclusively on Redis to both store work requests as well as results.

 In my curiosity, I wanted to look at Redis performance and suitability as a low-latency message broker.
-I will be using Redis 3.2.8 and Python 3.6 on MacOS Sierra (bare metal), Debian 8.2 (virtualised) and FreeBSD 11.0 (virtualised).
+I will be using Redis 3.2.8 and Python 3.6 on MacOS Sierra (bare metal) and Debian 8.2 (virtualised).

 As I will be using a wide range of CPUs, physical virtual machines, the point of this article is to look at relative performance gains/losses when accessing Redis in different ways.